-The pollution in Vietnam is mainly due 2 major causes; the war and the rapid growing economy.
-During the war Americans used toxic pesticides also known as Agent Orange which still affects the quality of the soil, led to water contamination and is nefarious for the general public health.
-Besides the air pollution caused by the massive amount of motorised vehicles, nuclear power plants, water pollution, excessive use of disposables and plastic and an inadequate waste disposal system are factors that cause the general pollution of the beautiful Vietnam.
+The pollution in Vietnam is mainly due to 2 major causes; the war and the rapidly growing economy.
+During the war, Americans used toxic pesticides also known as Agent Orange which still affects the quality of the soil, led to water contamination and is nefarious for the general public health.
+Besides the air pollution caused by the massive amount of motorised vehicles, nuclear power plants, water pollution, excessive use of disposables and plastic and an inadequate waste disposal system are factors that cause the general pollution of Vietnam.

 According to the National Environmental Status Report for 2011-2015 there would be 30 000 people dying yearly because of air pollution.
 In comparison, in 2016 8000 people died because of a motorbike accident.
 Occasionally the news features statistics of the extreme peaks of air pollution with scores similar to Beijing, or situation in which water is being contaminated by industrial companies with as result the death of ecosystems in rivers and lakes.
 According the EPI (Environmental Performance Index) Vietnam is ranked 164th of the 180 and thus one of the worst countries in the world.

-At the moment of writing this article both in Hanoi as Ho Chi Minh City the government is building a metro line which should stimulate the decrease of the amount of motorbikes in both metropolises.
+At the moment of writing this article both in Hanoi as Ho Chi Minh City, the government is building a metro line which should stimulate the decrease of the number of motorbikes in both metropolises.

 Firstly, it is important to protect yourself and be as safe as possible.

-Furthermore it is a good idea to purchase a decent pollution mask, especially when you go out in traffic such as riding a motorbike.
-Everywhere in Vietnam it is easy to find yourself a disposable surgeon masks or masks out of fabric.
-However, we advise you to invest a little bit more more money for a quality mask with a filter which won’t let the fine dust come through.
+Furthermore, it is a good idea to purchase a decent pollution mask, especially when you go out in traffic such as riding a motorbike.
+Everywhere in Vietnam, it is easy to find yourself a disposable surgeon masks or masks out of fabric.
+However, we advise you to invest a little bit more money for a quality mask with a filter which won’t let the fine dust come through.
 Advisable brands are 3M, BDAC or Mesh Mask.

 Cover photo by Arran Smith